 - Characteristics: Full and creamy

-- Pairs well with: Brie, Camembert
+- Goes well with: Brie, Camembert

 The full white wines